swisschain/Sirius.Api.Docs/source/includes/v2/_signing-data.md

 }
 ```

-If the properties are not present at all, simply omit them from the signing data altogether.
+If the properties are not present at all, it is required to denote their absence with `null` similar to any other parameter.